GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/retrieving-structured-data-from-blocks/en.md

 This allows us to treat blocks as the single source of truth for all our content, and distribute it across different mediums and apps following the [COPE (“Create Once, Publish Everywhere”) strategy](https://www.smashingmagazine.com/2019/10/create-once-publish-everywhere-wordpress/).

-This recipe demonstrates how to retrieve the image URLs from all `core/image` blocks in a post.
+This tutorial lesson demonstrates how to retrieve the image URLs from all `core/image` blocks in a post.

 ## Extracting the image URLs from all `core/image` blocks in a post